salmanfarisvp/fablab-docs/modela.md

     ![scan Four](https://raw.githubusercontent.com/salmanfarisvp/fablab-docs/master/img/modela/scan4.png)

     So here the Blue area is the Scanning Area and the Yellow is the tottal Ground Area.

 4. After that we can test the Area by using the **begin Test Area** option after that i started scanning.

     ![scan Five](https://raw.githubusercontent.com/salmanfarisvp/fablab-docs/master/img/modela/scan5.png)

-5. **Scanning**
+5. **Scanning** Process

     <iframe src="https://giphy.com/embed/9VkcRoXSl6EUjst8zI" width="270" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>